Ivana505/art-of-chocolate/README.md

 ### Content
- - Content was created intentionally for the purpose of this project and this Website.
+ - Content was created intentionally for the purpose of this project and this Website. [top](#content)